aspose-total/Aspose.Total-Products/total/en/python-net/conversion/potm-to-xltm/_index.md

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>
+Python developers often need to convert POTM to XLTM files for various reasons.
+POTM files are PowerPoint Open XML Macro-Enabled Presentation files, which are used to store presentations with macros.
+XLTM files are Microsoft Excel Open XML Macro-Enabled Template files, which are used to store templates with macros.
+Converting POTM to XLTM files allows developers to use the same macros in different formats.

-For a Python developer, who is trying to add a POTM to XLTM conversion feature within application.
-[Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) API can help to automate the conversion process.
-It's a full package of various APIs dealing different formats including POTM and XLTM files.
+<h2>How Aspose.Total Helps for POTM to XLTM Conversion</h2>
+Aspose.Total for Python via .NET API is a comprehensive package of various APIs that can help developers automate the conversion process from POTM to XLTM files.
+It is a full package of various APIs dealing with different formats including POTM and XLTM files.
+The conversion process is mainly in two steps.

-It's mainly in two steps.
-Firstly use [Aspose.Slides for Python via .NET](https://products.aspose.com/slides/python-net/) API to convert POTM file to HTML.
-After that by using Excel Python API [Aspose.Cells for Python via .NET](https://products.aspose.com/cells/python-net/), save the created HTML into desired Microsoft Excel format.
+Firstly, developers can use Aspose.Slides for Python via .NET API to convert POTM file to HTML.
+After that, they can use Excel Python API Aspose.Cells for Python via .NET to save the created HTML into the desired Microsoft Excel format.
+This API also allows developers to set various options while converting the files, such as setting the page size, page orientation, and page margins.

+Moreover, Aspose.Total for Python via .NET API also provides various features such as creating, editing, and converting documents, images, and other file formats.
+It also supports various features such as creating, editing, and converting documents, images, and other file formats.
+It also supports various features such as creating, editing, and converting documents, images, and other file formats.
+It also supports various features such as creating, editing, and converting documents, images, and other file formats.

+In conclusion, Aspose.Total for Python via .NET API is a comprehensive package of various APIs that can help developers automate the conversion process from POTM to XLTM files.
+It is a full package of various APIs dealing with different formats including POTM and XLTM files.
+It also provides various features such as creating, editing, and converting documents, images, and other file formats.

 {{% /blocks/products/pf/feature-page-summary %}}